LongJiAn99/PasarGo/README.md

 - react-bootstrap (CSS framework for styling components)
 - react-router (To route to different pages)
 - material-ui (CSS framework for styling components)
+- react-icons (Icons to make the WebApp more user friendly)
+- react-pro-sidebar (Sidebar navigation)

 The frontend was made using a mix of components from multiple libraries as listed above and styled using useStyles and classNames as well as the traditional CSS.

+For example:
-For example, each product/listing is made using Material UI's card component imbedded in their Grid component while the profile page made use of Tab, Nav, Row and Col components from react-bootstrap.
+- Each product/listing is made using Material UI's card component imbedded in their Grid component
+- Profile page made use of Tab, Nav, Row and Col components from react-bootstrap
+- SideBar in the listing/wishlist page is made using MenuItem and SubMenu component from react-pro-sidebar
+- Navigation between pages are made using Links from react-router-dom
+    - Navigation between pages were planned using the UX flowchart so as to ensure that the different features are easily accessible to make it more user friendly
+- Filter in sidebar is made with checkboxes and the filtering feature will be completed in milestone 3

 ### Backend Development